graphprotocol/contracts/DEPLOYMENT.md

 feature/new-stuff ──PR (audited)──► main
 ```

-### Deployment Cycle
+### Release Deployment

-When ready to start a deployment:
+A release typically goes through several testnet iterations before reaching mainnet.
+The flow:

-1. Branch `deployment/YYYY-MM-DD` from current `main` and push it.
-Check that there are no other deployment branches.
+1. **Branch.** Branch `deployment/YYYY-MM-DD/<release-name>` from current `main` and push it.
-2. Run the deployment scripts against testnet.
-Commit the updated artifacts (e.g. `addresses.json`) and any deployment script changes to the branch, and push.
-Open a PR from the branch back to `main` once this first commit lands — it stays open for the whole cycle as the review/tracking thread and becomes the merge-back PR at the end.
-3. Run `tag-deployment.sh --network arbitrumSepolia --name <name> ...` (see [Tagging](#tagging)) to create an annotated `deploy/testnet/YYYY-MM-DD/<name>` tag pointing at the artifact commit.
-Push the tag.
-4. After testnet validation, run the scripts against mainnet from the same branch tip.
-Commit updated artifacts and push.
-5. Run `tag-deployment.sh --network arbitrumOne --name <name> ...` to create the `deploy/mainnet/YYYY-MM-DD/<name>` tag.
-Push the tag.
+2. **Iterate on testnet.** Deploy to testnet from the branch, commit artifacts, push.
+Tag each deploy with `tag-deployment.sh --network arbitrumSepolia --name <name> ...` (see [Tagging](#tagging)).
+Open a tracking PR from the branch to `main` after the first commit lands.
+Take audit feedback, amend code, redeploy, tag again.
+There can be multiple testnet deploy tags on a release branch.
+3. **Keep up with `main`.** If `main` advances during iteration, rebase the deployment branch onto current `main` prior to mainnet deployment.
+This keeps the branch a linear extension of the audited base rather than accumulating divergent history.
+4. **Deploy to mainnet.** Once the code is ready and has been rebased onto `main`, deploy to mainnet.
+Commit artifacts, push, and tag with `tag-deployment.sh --network arbitrumOne --name <name> ...`.
-6. Review and merge the open PR back into `main`.
-7. Delete the deployment branch.
-The tags remain as the permanent record, and the absence of any `deployment/*` branch correctly signals "no cycle in progress."
+5. **Merge to `main`.** Fast-forward merge the PR back into `main`.
+Delete the branch.
+Tags remain as the permanent record.

-Because both testnet and mainnet deploy from the same branch, testnet previews mainnet by construction.
+A release may be superseded or abandoned at any point before mainnet.
+Delete the branch; its testnet tags remain as historical record of what was tried.
+A fresh `deployment/YYYY-MM-DD/<new-release-name>` can then be started from current `main`.

 ### Emergency Hotfix

 For critical mainnet issues:

-1. Branch `deployment/YYYY-MM-DD-hotfix` from the current `deploy/mainnet/YYYY-MM-DD` tag and push it.
+1. Branch `deployment/YYYY-MM-DD/<name>-hotfix` from the current `deploy/mainnet/YYYY-MM-DD/<name>` tag and push it.
 2. Apply the fix.
 If it touches contract source, it must be audited before deploy.
 Commit and push; open a PR back to `main` at this point — it stays open for the duration of the hotfix as the review/tracking thread and becomes the merge-back PR.
 3. Run the deployment scripts against mainnet (ideally testnet first as a dry run).
 Commit artifacts and push.
 4. Run `tag-deployment.sh --network arbitrumOne --name <name> ...` to create the `deploy/mainnet/YYYY-MM-DD/<name>` tag.
 Push the tag.
 5. Review and merge the open PR back into `main`.
 The `audited` label applies to any contract changes in this PR.
 6. Delete the hotfix branch.
-7. If another deployment cycle is already in flight on a separate `deployment/*` branch, rebase or merge that branch onto the hotfix before its deploy — otherwise it will silently revert the fix.
+7. If another deployment branch is active at hotfix time, incorporate the hotfix into that branch (rebase or cherry-pick) before mainnet deployment.

 ## Audit Integrity